dkublik/jekyll-now/_posts/2016-11-11-lazy vs eager jpa mappings.md

 Somebody adding eager relation somewhere can cause perfomance issues in other repositories.

 Of course you can use entity graphs.
 These can be reused - when being created in entity classes.
 But then you need to remember to add references over repository methods and they also polute entity classes.
-Morover - they would need to repeat data in case when having eager relation in eager relation.
+Moreover - they would need to repeat data in case when having eager relation in eager relation.
 (EntityGraph for _Unit_ need to have information to eagerly fetch _Owner_, and entity Graph for _Worker_ needs to have information to eagerly fetch _Unit_ and again _Owner_).

 Better solution would be to set all you relations as LAZY.